sevsev9/super-tictactoe/README.md

 ```

 Once connected the server will check the if the user is already existent in the `users` array.
-If it is already existent it will set the `socket_id` field to the socket id of the connected user and add a reference in the `online_users` array.
+If it is already existent it will set the `socket_id` field to the socket id of the connected user and add a reference in the `online_users` map, where the key is the socket_id of the connected user.

-Should the user not be already contained in the `users` array, the server will create a new user object and
+Should the user not be already contained in the `users` array, the server will create a new user object and push it into the users map.

 ##### Receive Message from Client
 The Listener is set to the name `new message`.
 When a new message is received from the client socket it contains only a string.